 See various field options that are available in Word and/or Design Mark Search (Structured) Form below.

 Fig: Search Fields in Word and/or Design Mark Search (Free Form)

 Let’s see various operators those we can use in Word and/or Design Mark Search (Free Form) below:

 Fig: Various Operators used in TESS Database

-Word and/or Design Mark Search (Free Form) – This is the third option that is available in the TESS database.
-Basically, this form is meant for those trademark search professionals who are expert in doing trademark search and has used other two mentioned platforms thoroughly.
+- Word and/or Design Mark Search (Free Form) – This is the third option that is available in the TESS database.
+Basically, this form is meant for those trademark search professionals who are expert in doing a trademark search and has used other two mentioned platforms thoroughly.
 With this option, the trademark search professional can construct word and/or design searches using Boolean logic and multiple search fields.

-Putting it other way round we can say that it offers a command line interface wherein the user can construct complex queries using operators and various fields available in the database.
+Putting it another way round we can say that it offers a command line interface wherein the user can construct complex queries using operators and various fields available in the database.
 Like the Word and/or Design Mark Search (Free Form), here too, we must refer to the Design Search Code Manual to look up the relevant Design Codes.

 For full, detailed guidance on constructing search queries using the system syntax please visit this Tess Help Menu.